LinShunKang/MyPerf4J/README.md

     - According to Pareto principle, most of the of interface response time is in a very small range.
 This small range is particularly suitable for storage using arrays.
 The array subscript is the response time, and the corresponding element is the number corresponding to the response time.
 A small number of interface response time distribution will be relatively large, suitable for storage with Map;
     - In summary, the core data structure is: array & Map, the response time less than a certain threshold is recorded in the array, and the response time greater than or equal to the threshold is recorded in the Map.
 * Using AOP for response time acquisition, using [ASM](http://asm.ow2.io/) to implement AOP and improve performance
-* Configuration through annotations / properties and tuning of memory usage of core data structures through parameter configuration.
+* Configuration through properties and tuning of memory usage of core data structures through parameter configuration.
 * It can collect response time by synchronous way, avoid creating too many Runnable objects, and affect GC of program.
 * Acquire the collection result asynchronously to avoid affecting the response time of the interface.
 * Expose the interface for processing the collected results to facilitate customized processing.